ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 ### Add layers to a map

 The layers are added at the bottom.
-So, first you need to add the layer you one at the bottom, for example the local market, then the agents and then the GO office
+So, first you need to add the layer you one at the bottom, for example the local market, then the agents and then the GO offices.

 ```python
 # Add local market layer to the S51Map